 While the exhibition is expansive in scope, it has deep roots in Houston.
 Artists hailing from Texas and Houston are prevalent in The Dirty South.
 From the historic significance of Earlie Hudnall, Jr., Mel Chin, and John Biggers, to contemporary works from established and mid-career artists such as Jamal Cyrus, Robert Hodge, Deborah Roberts, Robert Pruitt, El Franco Lee II, Jason Moran, and Nathaniel Donnett, The Dirty South shines a powerful light on artists who call Texas home.
 Crossing generations, genres, and disciplines, the featured works illuminate the historical roots and expansive narratives that frame Black experiences.
 Yet, common themes emerge from these disparate sonic and visual expressions that speak collectively of the forces that have shaped and sustained Black communities and cultures throughout the decades: the refuge of landscape—natural and man-made; an enduring system of spiritual beliefs and philosophies foundational to both sacred and secular thought; and the Black body itself.
 The exhibition’s massive Cabinet of Wonder contains musicians’ stage wear, instruments, and ephemera, including Bo Diddley’s guitar, outfits worn by James Brown and CeeLo Green, Ornette Coleman’s saxophone, and original DJ Screw “grey tapes.

 The Dirty South: Contemporary Art, Material Culture, and the Sonic Impulse is organized by the Virginia Museum of Fine Arts (VMFA) and curated by Valerie Cassel Oliver, Sydney and Frances Lewis Family Curator of Modern and Contemporary Art (formerly Curator/Senior Curator at CAMH for 16 years).
-The exhibition’s original presentation has been modified for presentation at CAMH and is coordinated by CAMH’s Assistant Curator, Patricia Restrepo.
+Its presentation at CAMH is coordinated by Patricia Restrepo, Assistant Curator.

 Accompanying the exhibition is an illustrated catalogue, edited by Cassel Oliver, which will serve as a contemplation on the African American South and feature contributions by Cassel Oliver, alongside noted scholars Fred Moten, Anthony Pinn, Regina Bradley, Rhea Combs, Guthrie Ramsey, Andrea Barwell Brownlee with Park McArthur and Jennifer Burris, Roger Reeves, Kirsten Pai Buick, Charlie Braxton and Paul D. Miller aka DJ Spooky, That Subliminal Kid.
 The publication will also feature an exhibition checklist, plates of the works in the exhibition, artists’ biographies and a bibliography.